aosabook/500lines/dagoba/dagoba.markdown

-# Dagoba: an in-memory graph database
+# Dagoba: an in-memory graph database [^titlefoot]

+[^titlefoot] This database started life as a library for managing Directed Acyclic Graphs, or DAGs.
+It was originally intended to come with a silent 'h' at the end, an homage to the swampy fictional planet, but reading the back of a chocolate bar one day we discovered the sans-h version refers to a place for silently contemplating the connections between things, which seems even more fitting.

 > "When we try to pick out anything by itself we find that it is bound fast by a thousand invisible cords that cannot be broken, to everything in the universe."
 > --- John Muir